-Having said that, you can sometimes find clearance sales and other fantastic deals, both online and in brick-and-mortar kitchen stores.
+Having said that, you can sometimes find clearance sales and other fantastic deals, both online and in kitchen stores.
 If you don't mind buying discontinued pieces, this can be a great way to get top quality name brands for a substantial discount.

 All-Clad D3 (Tri-Ply) Review

 Ease of Care: 3.0